BDC Hamburger Icon

 graphic of businesspeople standing under word bubbles

-Formal and informal feedback is highly beneficial to the inner workings of a company.
+Formal and informal feedback is highly beneficial to a company’s internal workings.
 Not soliciting feedback can make an employee feel like a less vital player in the organization, which can lead to a decrease in their work performance.
-It’s critical to show staffers that they and their opinions matter.
+It’s critical to show staffers they and their opinions matter.
+Murriner suggests facilitating this by encouraging regular check-ins.

 Instead of making decisions independently of your employees, seek their input.
 Speak with team members about departmental strengths and weaknesses to gauge how managers are executing their own responsibilities.
 This makes your employees feel more appreciated and involved, and should ultimately improve their productivity and morale.